Nokubonga Mgqatsa

 • Altenkirk Matthew (Rhodes University) – Monitoring and evaluating population performance of the south-central black rhinoceros in the Kruger National Park.
 (Ongoing).

+• Klein Snakenborg Stacey (Rhodes University) – The spatial and temporal variation of leopard diet in the Baviaanskloof, Eastern Cape, South Africa.
+(Submitted).

 • Mankuntsu Elihle (Rhodes University) – Spatial and temporal variation of baboons in the Baviaanskloof, Eastern Cape, South Africa.
-(Ongoing).

-• Klein Snakenborg Stacey (Rhodes University) – The spatial and temporal variation of leopard diet in the Baviaanskloof, Eastern Cape, South Africa.
-(Ongoing).
+MSc 2025.

 • Fowler Natalie (Rhodes University) – The influence of immuno-contraception on the ecology of African savanna elephants in a small game reserve in the Eastern Cape, South Africa.
 MSc 2023.